dalenewman/Transformalize/README.md

 be used by additional `tfl` arrangements and/or other systems:

 * TflKey - a surrogate key (an auto-incrementing value)
-* TflBatchId - a versionnumber corresponding to `tfl` runs
+* TflBatchId - a version number corresponding to `tfl` runs
 * TflHashCode - a numerical value calculated from every field (used for comparisons)
 * TflDeleted - a boolean field tracking deletes (an optional setting)